sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 {: #fig-collection title="Decomposed Collection Sub-Architecture"}

 #### Posture Collection Service
-The Posture Collection Service (PCS) is the SACM component responsible for the collection of posture attributes from an endpoint or set of endpoints.
-A single PCS may be responsible for management of posture attribute collection from many endpoints.
-The PCS will interact with the Integration Service to receive collection instructions and to provide collected posture data for persistence to the Posture Attribute Repository.
+The Posture Collection Service (PCS) is a SACM component responsible for the collection of posture attributes from an endpoint or set of endpoints.
+A single PCS MAY be responsible for management of posture attribute collection from many endpoints.
+The PCS will interact with the Integration Service to receive collection instructions, and to provide collected posture attributes for persistence to one or more Posture Attribute Repositories.
 Collection instructions may be supplied in a variety of forms, including subscription to a publish/subscribe topic to which the Integration Service has published instructions, or via request/response-style messaging (either synchronous or asynchronous).

 Four classifications of posture collections MAY be supported.